nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. The status of an employee only has two.
 1. The role of an employee is only active during the scheduled time period.
+1. There can be a maximum of 1000 employees.
+1. The salary of an employee cannot exceed $9999999 an hour.

 Quality requirements: